ashishsnaik/CarND-Behavioral-Cloning-P4/.ipynb_checkpoints/writeup_report-checkpoint.md

 #### 2. Attempts to reduce overfitting in the model

 The model contains dropout layers in order to reduce overfitting, and was trained and validated on different data sets to ensure that the model was not overfitting.
 The model training code and output can be found in `model.ipynb` section `Model Training`.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
-The video of the final simulator test run can be found in the `video` folder.
+The video of the final simulator test run can be found in the `video/` folder.

 #### 3. Model parameter tuning